Class DoublyLinkedList<E, R>

 The method is returning the value of the removed node.

-• The push function adds a new element to the end of a doubly linked list.
+The push function adds a new element or node to the end of a doubly linked list.

 Parameters